Kwon770/Low-Power-Long-Range-UAV-Detection/README.md

 ## Overview of the system
 The system is classified into three:
-- Ground LoRa mesh network - Base station where communicate with UAV by LoRa mesh network
+- Ground LoRa mesh network - Base station where communicate with UAVs by LoRa mesh network
 - Node LoRa mesh network - UAV which communicate with ground and UAV by LoRa mesh network
 - Detection - Small and simple UAV detection model
 <br/>